zumasys/docs/site/docs/jbase/configuring-the-odbc-jedi-on-linux&unix/README.md

 ~
 ```

 6. Update the file parameters to reflect the correct *ODBC* driver parameter values (these will depend on which driver you're setting up).
-Use the file description in the **odbcinst****.ini** file definition section of the [Structure of ODBC jEDI Initialization Files](./../structure-of-odbc-jedi-initialization-files) document to identify what needs to be changed.
+Use the file description in the **odbcinst.ini** file definition section of the [Structure of ODBC jEDI Initialization Files](./../structure-of-odbc-jedi-initialization-files) document to identify what needs to be changed.

 ```
 #Example driver definition